DPDK/dpdk/doc/guides/linux_gsg/build_sample_apps.rst

 .. warning::

-    The logical core layout can change between different board layouts and should be checked before selecting an application coremask.
+    The logical core layout can change between different board layouts and should be checked before selecting an application coremask/corelist.

 Hugepage Memory Use by Applications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~